The Maya Sites – Hidden Treasures of the Rain Forest – 2nd Edition

-The subtitle “Getting Around – Short Guide” describes the meaning and purpose of the book.
-It is a compact guide that contains the 15 main archaeological ruin sites of the ancient Mayan civilization on the Yucatan peninsula and also explains the optimal route for visiting these sites.
+This is a compact guide that contains the 15 main archaeological ruin sites of the ancient Mayan civilization on the Yucatan peninsula and also explains the optimal route for visiting these sites.
 A perfect guide for those travelers who are primarily interested in the most important Maya sites.

 The Maya sites to be visited in this way and described in the book:

 - El Mirador

 In addition, I included the La Venta Museum Parc in Villahermosa in the book, where the traveler will find several monolithic structures of the Olmec culture.
 The Olmec culture is famous especially for the giant stone heads which they left behind when their civilization disappeared.

 The perfect route through the land of the Maya

 I divided this route into three sections, which can be visited either sequentially or divided into individual stages.
 The three sections are: